 - Design and implement a strategy for creating Professional Learning Communities that are appropriate to the school context;

 - Appraise and critique the current trends in professional learning for educators;

 - Design a strategy to meet the professional learning needs of individual teachers in a way that serves the communal interests and student learning objectives of the school.

 - EDU567 - Adults and Professional Learning

-- Critically evaluate ideas associated with adult learning and be able to identify and appraise implicit worldview assumptions;
+- Critically evaluate concepts framing adult learning in order to determine and appraise underlying worldview assumptions

-- Assess professional development for adult learners in relation a biblical worldview to enhance the educational value of Christian schooling;
+- Assess professional development for adult learners in relation to a biblical worldview, andragogical concepts, and claims relating to refined teaching

 - Appraise various strategies for nurturing stakeholder relationships in Christian schools;